Jonahlahona/Steam-Deck-Symlink-Manager/README.md

   <h1>Steam Deck Symlink Manager</h1>
 </p>

 Hi!
-The Compatdata folder is a nightmare of tedium and this program aims to stop (or mitigate) that feeling.
+The Compatdata folder is a nightmare of tedium and this tool aims to stop (or mitigate) that feeling.
 Having to do the whole rigamarole of trying to do the space saving process manually was annoying especially if I just want to just pick-up-and-play.
 Steam also leaves these folders behind even if you uninstall the game, and they can easily eat up dozens of gigabytes.
 This app lets you scan, inspect, and safely move those folders over to your SD card, then automatically links (symlinks) them back so Steam thinks they never left!

 ---